-Anyone who comes from the Windows PC to the Apple Mac will certainly try to make an @ sign with the usual key combination [AltGR] + [Q].
-The bracket monkey, as the AT sign (pronounced "at sign") is also called, appears on Macs with a different combination.
-On old ones Mac keyboards you still had to ponder which keys conjure up the spider monkey symbol, but it has been built into the keyboard for years:
+If you come from the Windows PC to the Apple Mac, you will certainly try to make an @ sign with the usual key combination [AltGR] + [Q].
+The spider monkey, as the AT sign (pronounced “at sign”) is also called, appears on Macs with a different combination. on old Mac keyboards you still had to ponder which keys conjure up the spider monkey symbol, but it has been built into the keyboard for years:

 Basically you get the ÄT or AT sign (@) on every Mac with the same key combination.
 To do this, use the ALT + L keys.
 The @ symbol is also printed on the L key so that you can find out more quickly how to find it.

 On Macs with old operating systems, the key combination [Shift] + [ALT] + [L] is sometimes still used to enjoy the at-sign.
 However, I haven't got my hands on any of these models for years ...

 Use of the at sign under Mac OS X Bootcamp

 Who visites Bootcamp and has a Windows operating system running under it, it may have to work with [CRTL] + [ALT] + [Q].
 However, this only works if you have selected the German keyboard in the country settings / region and language in the control panel.

 Windows is usually running under the [PC emulator Parallels Desktop-> parallels-desktop].
 If you are in Windows and need an @ sign, you can also reach it with [ALT] + [L].
 By the way, under a "real" Windows on a PC with a correspondingly different keyboard layout, you need AltGr + Q.

 And a tip for the very desperate: If nothing works and you just can't get a parenthesis over the keyboard, then I just go to an email or a text and copy an @ out.
 I think there are definitely enough in this guide. :)